MaharshSuryawala/maharshsuryawala/README.md

 ### Hi there, I'm Maharsh. 👋

-From dismantling video game consoles as a kid to building my own robots and writing software; The curiosity, passion, and the urge to make things work lives on.

-Nowadays, I dedicate my time and passion building end to end products in the field of data science and engineering.
-I am experienced with full-stack development and building highly scalable production ready deep-learning / machine-learning models.
+Driven Information and Communication Technology engineer with a mission to create an impact and contribute to the next generation of human-technological evolution.
+Highly motivated and passionate about everything that has to do with technology and science.
+Experienced in building end to end products from concept to completion.

 [Portfolio - Maharsh Suryawala](https://maharshsuryawala.github.io/maharshsuryawala/)